First... getting on the list.

 - It is FANTASTIC that you provided all these benches for spectators to watch the dancers and listen to the drummers at the bon fire!

 - The benches are provided for the drummers.
 If there are vacant spaces, take a load off.
 But be prepared to offer your seat to the next drummer to come along.
 The circle between the drummers and fire is for dancers only.
 If you are not drumming or dancing, than please stand back behind the benches to allow everyone room to safely do their thing.
 Respect and enjoy the fire and performers.

 - What is there to do in camp after the fair closes?

 - The drum circle and fire performers on the western edge of the property are always wonderful.
+Drumming must stop at 11pm but there will be other acoustic music in the campground.
 There are bands on the stage by the barn, the vendors on Vendor Row have amazing goodies, there will inevitably be a dance party or two.
 You may find belly dancers.
 There is typically a projector featuring concert footage of the Dead back by Knutson’s Korner.
 Movies are played back at Jackson's Hole 2x/night.
 The first starts at dusk and is usually family friendly.
 The second is typically "interesting for the legal age kids in us all."
 Most importantly, there are friends to make.

 - Wow!
 The Groove Inn is so cool!
 Thanks so much for providing us with a living room!

 - The Groove Inn is a private camp.
 They are very welcoming, but do not make their camp your home.
 By all means say hello and compliment their accomplishments, oooh and aaah at the lava-lampesque tipi, but do not stage a coup d’etat.
 This is a private camp.

 - How do I get to the Fair?